YourOriginal/UTSCSS/README.md

     MsgBox "This code ran in " & ((endTime - startTime)/100000) & " seconds for the year " & (yearValue)
   ```
 ONLY in the module to get a more appropriate time of ~0.5 seconds.
 Not only does this show the possibility for bugs but also that refactoring code may not improve efficacy as the structure and format of the original code remains, for the most part, unchanged.

+ ## Conclusion

+  In summary, the analysis on stock performance during the years of 2017 and 2018 showed a greater return during the 2018 years than the 2017 years as return was nearly all negative in 2017 as contrasted to 2018.
+Furthermore, the refactoring of the code provided a defined structure and known outcomes but did not seem to improve efficacy of the process.